-Perfumes have a long history; in ancient times, perfumes scented homes, clothes, and beds.
+Perfumes have a long history.
+In ancient times, perfumes scented homes, clothes, and beds.
 Early Egyptians even used them in burial and embalming procedures.
 History has it that perfumery began with burning gums and resins for incense.
 In fact, the word perfume originates from the Latin phrase “per fumum,” meaning “through smoke.”

 Chanel’s Chanel No.5

-During a 1921 trip to Monte Carlo, renowned fashion designer Coco Chanel came up with the idea of creating a fragrance.
-Chanel discussed coming up with a fragrance with Duke Dmitri of Russia and two of her friends.
+During a trip to Monte Carlo in 1921, renowned fashion designer Coco Chanel discussed creating a signature fragrance with Duke Dmitri of Russia and two of her friends.
 The idea quickly gained momentum, even though fashion designers rarely produced perfumes at the time.
-The collaboration with Russian-born French perfumer Ernest Beaux resulted in Chanel No.5 being one of the world’s most iconic fragrances.
-Comprised of May rose, jasmine, and bright citrus notes, the fragrance yields an exquisite scent.

 Yves Saint Laurent’s Black Opium

-Seductive and sensual, Opium personifies the edgy and daring woman.
-Rich with the scent of coffee and vanilla, it captivates the senses, thanks to its sweet vanilla base and bursts of white florals.
-Over the years, Opium has become a favourite among women who enjoy rich deep floral scents with an oriental undertone.
 Created exclusively for the fashion designer Yves Saint Laurent by perfumers Jean Amic and Jean-Louis Sieuzac, it was released in 1977.
-Opium caused controversy among Chinese Americans when it first launched; they believed that the fragrance name was insensitive to Chinese American history, while others accused the brand of condoning drug use.
+Opium caused controversy among Chinese buyers when it first launched; they believed that the fragrance’s name was insensitive to Chinese history, while others accused the brand of condoning drug use.

 Guerlain’s Shalimar